The Organic Traveller

 More organic tea as well as organic seeds can be found at the Alraune tea shop in the Westend neighbourhood.
 The shop moved recently, so do not be surprised if you find it listed under its old address on the opposite side of traffic-heavy Marienstraße, in number 52.

 If you have a sweet tooth pay a visit to the Feinzeugs confectioner's store in the old town.
 It's not dedicated organic, but there's a decent selection of organic sweets, cookies, olives, oil and other delicatessen.
-They also sell the city's official organic and fair-trade certified chocolate, the "Hofschokolade" which comes in about 4-6 different flavours.
+They used to sell the city's official organic and fair-trade certified chocolate, the "Hofschokolade", produced by the city's oldest confectioners', the Viennese style coffee house Café Vetter, but this city marketing product does no longer exist.

 Cafe Vetter

 There's a second Café Vetter branch by the city's hospital.
-I don't expect more organic items in these surroundings, but hopefully not less, coffee, tea and chocolate.
+However, I wouldn't expect more organic items in these surroundings.

 Jasmin